-Google is continuing to refine the way advertisers can track and optimize for conversion tracking events in AdWords.
+Google ads are continuing to refine the way advertisers can track and optimize for conversion tracking events in AdWords.
 Last week, advertisers using call extensions and tracking call conversions were alerted that, at the end of April, they’ll be able to split call conversions up based on call length.

 The new call conversion tracking capabilities will allow advertisers to name specific conversions according to call length and edit call length settings in the Conversions section in AdWords (found under Tools and Analysis).